 COVID-19 Vaccine FAQs

 The COVID-19 pandemic has had significant and devastating impacts on every segment of our lives.
 Tragically, our nation has now lost over 700,000 individuals to the COVID-19 virus.
 But hope is on the horizon to stop COVID-19 in its tracks.
 Vaccination is an important tool to help us return to normal and three vaccines have now been approved for emergency use in the United States.
 Naturally, you may have questions about these vaccines, their safety and efficacy and whether you should receive them when eligible.
 Below, we have provided answers to frequently asked questions about these vaccines to help individuals become informed.
 We have also included links to additional resources to learn more.
 Thank you for your interest.

-How many vaccines have been approved so far to prevent COVID-19?
+How many vaccines are currently approved to prevent COVID-19?